rettema/SkinWoundAssessment/source/pages/guidance.md

 * xi. (cc11) The system SHOULD capture a reference (e.g., link, pointer) to pre-amendment data for each amended Record Entry.

 **e.
 Receive and Retain Record Entries (Function RI.1.1.9)**
-* <div id="publish-box">i. (cc1) The system SHOULD provide the ability to capture and maintain Record Entry content from external systems, retaining and persisting original unaltered content and signature bindings, Action and Record Entry provenance and metadata.</div>
+* i. (cc1) The system SHOULD provide the ability to capture and maintain Record Entry content from external systems, retaining and persisting original unaltered content and signature bindings, Action and Record Entry provenance and metadata.
 * ii. (cc2) The system SHALL provide the ability to capture and maintain Record Entry extracts from external systems, retaining and persisting source, identity, record content, corresponding provenance and metadata.
 * iii. (cc3) The system SHALL identify the patient or individual subject of received Record Entry content.
 * iv. (cc4) IF received with Record Entry content, THEN the system SHOULD control subsequent data access to that permitted by corresponding authorizations and patient consents.

 **f.
 Evidence of Receive/Retain Event (Function RI.1.1.9.1)**
 * i. (cc1) The system SHALL audit each occurrence when externally-sourced Record Entry content is received and retained.
-* <div id="publish-box">ii. (cc2) The system SHALL capture identity of the organization transmitting Record Entry content received and retained.</div>
+* ii. (cc2) The system SHALL capture identity of the organization transmitting Record Entry content received and retained.
 * iii. (cc3) The system system SHALL capture identity of the organization receiving transmitted Record Entry content.
-* <div id="publish-box">iv. (cc4) The system SHALL capture identity of the patient who is subject of received Record Entry content</div>
+* iv. (cc4) The system SHALL capture identity of the patient who is subject of received Record Entry content
-* <div id="publish-box">v. (cc5) IF the system supports user verification of receipt of externally-sourced Record Entry content, THEN the system SHALL capture identity of the user accepting receipt of the transmitted Record Entry content.</div>
+* v. (cc5) IF the system supports user verification of receipt of externally-sourced Record Entry content, THEN the system SHALL capture identity of the user accepting receipt of the transmitted Record Entry content.
-* <div id="publish-box">vi. (cc6) The system SHALL capture identity of the system application which transmitted Record Entry content.</div>
+* vi. (cc6) The system SHALL capture identity of the system application which transmitted Record Entry content.
 * vii. (cc7) The system SHALL capture identity of the system application which received Record Entry content.
 * viii. (cc8) The system SHALL capture the type of Record Event trigger (i.e., receive).
-* <div id="publish-box">ix. (cc9) The system SHALL capture the date and time Record Entry content is received.</div>
+* ix. (cc9) The system SHALL capture the date and time Record Entry content is received.
 * x. (cc10) The system SHOULD capture identity of the location (i.e., network address) where the Record Entry content is received.
 * xi. (cc11) The system MAY capture the rationale for accepting receipt of transmitted Record Entry content.
-* <div id="publish-box">xii. (cc12) The system SHALL capture the type of Record Entry content received (e.g., original, amended, updated data).</div>
+* xii. (cc12) The system SHALL capture the type of Record Entry content received (e.g., original, amended, updated data).
 * xiii. (cc13) IF an internal identifier is assigned to data/documents received from an external source, THEN the system MAY capture the data, document or other identifier for the Record Entry received.
 * xiv. (cc14) The system MAY capture data elements for the Record Entry received.